Josh Allen Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Matchup vs. Miami

-- Allen averages 247.3 passing yards per game in seven matchups against the Dolphins, 37.2 fewer yards his over/under in Sunday's game.

-- Allen threw multiple touchdown passes in all of those contests against the Dolphins.
+- Allen threw multiple touchdown passes in each of those games against the Dolphins.

-- This week Allen will face the NFL's 31st-ranked pass defense (311.6 yards allowed per game).
+- The Dolphins have the NFL's 31st-ranked pass defense this season, allowing 311.6 yards per game through the air.

-- At 2.1 passing TDs conceded per game, the Dolphins defense is ranked 27th in the league.
+- At 2.1 passing TDs allowed per game, the Dolphins defense is ranked 27th in the NFL.

 Recent Performances

-- Allen put together a 353-yard performance against the Titans in Week 6, completing 74.5% of his pass attempts and throwing for three touchdowns with one interception.
+- In his Week 6 matchup with the Titans, Allen completed 74.5% of his pass attempts for 353 yards, while tossing three touchdowns with one interception.

-- Allen has 916 passing yards (305.3 ypg), completing 68% of his passes and recording eight touchdown passes and two interceptions over his last three games.
+- Allen has 916 passing yards (305.3 ypg) to lead Buffalo, completing 68% of his throws and tossing eight touchdown passes with two interceptions over his last three games.

-- He has tacked on 126 rushing yards on 26 carries with one touchdown, averaging 42.0 yards per game.
+- He's added 126 rushing yards on 26 carries and one rushing touchdown, averaging 42.0 yards per game.

 Allen's Buffalo Teammates